flux-framework/rfc/README.md

 We collect specifications for APIs, file formats, wire protocols, and processes.

+The full RFC specs can be found on [readthedocs](https://flux-framework.readthedocs.io/projects/flux-rfc/en/latest).
 Details about each of the active RFC documents can be found [in the index](index.rst)

 Table of Contents